awsdocs/iam-user-guide/doc_source/reference_policies_elements_condition.md

 The `Condition` element \(or `Condition` *block*\) lets you specify conditions for when a policy is in effect\.
 The `Condition` element is optional\.
 In the `Condition` element, you build expressions in which you use [condition operators](reference_policies_elements_condition_operators.md) \(equal, less than, etc\.\) to match the condition in the policy against values in the request\.
 Condition values can include date, time, the IP address of the requester, the ARN of the request source, the user name, user ID, and the user agent of the requester\.
 Some services let you specify additional values in conditions; for example, Amazon S3 lets you write a condition using the `s3:VersionId` key, which is unique to that service\.
 + For a list of all of the condition operators and a description of how each one works, see [Condition Operators](reference_policies_elements_condition_operators.md)
 + For a description of how to handle condition keys that have multiple values, see [Creating a Condition That Tests Multiple Key Values \(Set Operations\)](reference_policies_multi-value-conditions.md)
-+ For a list of all of the globally available condition keys, see [Available Global Condition Keys](reference_policies_condition-keys.md#AvailableKeys)\.
++ For a list of all of the globally available condition keys, see [AWS Global Condition Context Keys](reference_policies_condition-keys.md)\.
 + For conditions keys that are defined by each service, see [Actions, Resources, and Condition Keys for AWS Services](reference_policies_actions-resources-contextkeys.md)\.

 ## The Condition Block<a name="AccessPolicyLanguage_ConditionBlock"></a>